NovoG93/sjtu_drone/README.md

 # Requirements

-This package is tested with ROS 2 Humble version (Ubuntu 22.04) and Gazebo 11.
+This package is tested with ROS 2 (Ubuntu 22.04) and Gazebo 11.

 # Downloading and building